 4. ‘You don’t love me as I do.’

 When things start turning sour for them, they play the victim card to gain sympathy from you.
 They might say, ‘you don’t trust me,’ or ‘you don’t love me.’
 Such gaslighting phrases might make you doubt that you are not a good partner.

 5. ‘You make me upset.’

-A gaslighting partner can take you on a guilt trip by using common gaslighting phrases such as ‘you don’t understand me,’ or ‘you make me look bad.’
+A gaslighting or oppressive partner can take you on a guilt tripiXA feeling of guilt or responsibility for something, especially one induced by others by using common gaslighting phrases such as ‘you don’t understand me,’ or ‘you make me look bad.’
 Though you are unhappy due to their actions towards you, they snappily make you the culprit for their emotions that they are often trying to not feel or acknowledge.

 6. ‘Your friends make fun of me.’

 A gaslighter wants you to stay isolated.
 Hence, they try to turn you against your friends or family.
 They might tell you that your friends do not behave well or are trying to weaken your bond.
 This tactic helps them rule over you when you are alone and without support from your loved ones.

 They may try to make you look foolish using white liesiXA harmless lie told to avoid hurting someone .
 It is common for a gaslighter to show you in a bad light, making you a victim of something untrue.
 They might tell you are overanalyzing things so that you doubt yourself.

 No, it’s not you.
 Their actions damage their personality and your relationship, but they accuse you of doing so.
 Remember, people are responsible for their character, and nobody else can make or break it.
 If they have been disrespected for their behavior by their friends or colleagues, they try to make you feel responsible and fall in agony.